dmnfarrell/dmnfarrell.github.io/_posts/2023-11-12-whisper-diarization.markdown

 ## Background

-OpenAIs [whisper](https://github.com/openai/whisper) library is an effective and free means of doing speech to text analysis.
+OpenAIs [whisper](https://github.com/openai/whisper) library is an effective and free means of doing speech-to-text analysis.
 It's easy to use once installed and will output a set of files with timestamps for each sentence spoken.
-This is ideal for subtitling videos.
-It does identify individual speakers however, or group the conversation into passages according to who is speaking.
-This process is called diarization and can be acchieved using the [pyannote-audio](https://github.com/pyannote/pyannote-audio) library.
+This is ideal for things like subtitling videos.
+It does not identify individual speakers however, so won't group the conversation into passages according to who is speaking.
+This process is called speech diarization and can be acchieved using the [pyannote-audio](https://github.com/pyannote/pyannote-audio) library.
 This is based on PyTorch and hosted on the huggingface site.
 Here is some code for using it, mostly adapted from code from [Dwarkesh Patel](https://www.youtube.com/channel/UCXl4i9dYBrFOabk0xGmbkRA).
 To do this you need a recent GPU probably with at least 6-8GB of VRAM to load the medium model.
-I used an nvidia RTX 3060 for this.
+I used an nvidia RTX 3060 with 12 GB RAM.

 ## Install